thorade/HelmholtzMedia/README.md

 * Add `annotation(Documentation(info=...html...))` using copy+paste from conference paper
 * The next fluids to be implemented are probably
   * propane,
-  * ethanol,
   * ammonia,
-  * other working fluids for Organic-Rankine-Cycles.
+  * working fluids for Organic-Rankine-Cycles.
 * Add non-analytic critical terms for residual Helmholtz energy (needed for water and CO2)
 * Add hyperbolic terms for ideal Helmholtz energy (used in short technical EoS and GERG-2008)
 * Add choice of reference state